roe-dl/weewx-sqlupload/README.md

 When the user's browser requests the file, the server processes the PHP code, queries the database for the original file and delivers it to the browser.

+## Troubleshooting

+* See the syslog for messages containing `user.sqlupload`.
+They may reveal some reason for problems.
+* To get more details in logging set `debug = 1` in `weewx.conf` and restart WeeWX
+* Don't forget to remove all the files that are uploaded before setting up the SQLupload extension at both the `HTML_ROOT` directory and the web space.
+* Make sure the SQLupload configuration section is placed before the FTP section but after the skin section in `weewx.conf`.
+* Your web space provider may require you to create the database at their administration portal.
+* There are different PHP MySQL drivers.
+If you encounter error messages about unsuccessful database access in the browser, try another driver by setting `php_mysql_driver` to `mysqli` or `pdo`, respectively.

 ## Links